Bonus Treeline Shields!

 And if you don’t quite need this level alpine intensity, we get it!
 Check out our polarized sport sunglasses for more great hiking sunglasses, perfect for lower altitude adventures.

-What are glacier glasses?
+What is the point of glacier glasses?

 Do glacier glasses need side shields?